peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.vec4scale(a, scalar) <a id='H3DU.Math.vec4scale'></a>

-Multiplies each element of a 4-element vector by a factor.
-Returns a new vector that will point in the same direction but with its length multiplied by the given factor.
+Multiplies each element of a 4-element vector by a factor, returning a new vector that will point in the same direction but with its length multiplied by the given factor.